Tuesday, December 24, 2024

 "For the Son of Man came to seek and to save the lost." ( Luke 19:10 )

-Today as we celebrated and lit the first candle in the Advent wreath, my mind went to Mary's song of praise in the beginning months of her pregnancy recorded in Luke 1:46.
 Although we don't pray to Mary or worship her, we must meditate on these wise words of Scripture inspired by the Holy Spirit through this young woman chosen to carry the Christ Child.
-Every year, Mary's song seems to bring a deeper degree of comfort to me in the shortened, dark days leading up to the winter solstice. ( Psalm 1:1-2 )
+Every year, Mary's song seems to bring a deeper degree of comfort to me in the shortened, dark days leading up to the winter solstice.
+Like us, Mary needed a Savior. ( Psalm 1:1-2 )

 Nineteen chapters over from Mary's Magnificat in the Book of Luke, a now grown Jesus tells a despicable tax collector and repentant sinner named Zacchaeus that salvation has come to his house.